Create a new Process Instance.

 Reset Process Instance.

 A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and choosing Actions > Reset > Selected.
 This is helpful after an Instance is executed if the process design changes.
-A new Instance based on the definition does not need to be created to retest it.
+A new Instance based on the definition need not be created to retest the Instance.

 A process instance can be reset to the start or any prior step within the Instance.
 This useful feature makes debugging an Instance easier.

-Choose the preferred step from the pop-up window.
+Choose the preferred option from the pop-up window.

 Click the OK button to start the reset process.
-A confirmation message appears in the top-right corner when it's complete.
+A confirmation message appears in the top-right corner when the reset is complete.

 Remove the Process Instance.